Community Solar – A Different Type of Power Plant

 At the end of the lease the solar array is removed and your property is restored to its original condition.
 When we build it, we don’t pour concrete to affix the solar panels to the ground.
 Like a dock in the lake, we pound in a system of I-beams.
 A rack goes on the beams, and the panels go on the rack.
 This process makes removal easy.
 We also post a financial security before construction begins to assure that money will be set aside to remove the project at the end of the lease.

 The solar array is odorless, motionless, and silent.
 It does not emit any light, have any lubricants, smells, or contain any hazardous materials.
-Underneath the array, we plant an indigenous pollinator friendly seed mix that is good for bees, prevents erosion, and improves soil quality.
+Underneath the array, we plant an indigenous pollinator-friendly seed mix that is good for bees, prevents erosion, and improves soil quality.
+If you’re looking to lease land for solar in Virginia, you won’t find a better tenant than IPS!

-Eichten’s Hidden Acres, a family-owned cheese and buffalo ranch, is home to more than 15,000 solar panels, powering its farm and community.
+Eichten’s Hidden Acres, a family-owned cheese and buffalo ranch in Minnesota, is home to more than 15,000 solar panels, powering its farm and community.
 A smooth development process made this an easy decision for an organization committed to energy efficiency and healthy farming.

-Eichten’s leases the land to IPS Solar, who partners with local subscribers made up of businesses and the nearby school district.
+Eichten’s leases the land to Impact Power Solutions, who partners with local subscribers made up of businesses and the nearby school district.

 “This was the first one we did in the area so they had a lot of questions to answer and we always got the answers we needed,” said Ed Eichten, co-owner of Eichten’s Hidden Acres. ” We are going to produce a lot of electricity here.”